Flipping the Switch on Efficient Backup Power - Part 1

 Galooli’s solution is designed to monitor and bring out the maximal and most efficient performance out of a number of energy assets, including generators.
 We monitor generator performance in real-time especially metrics regarding generator health and efficiency, like voltage, KwH, availability, and working hours.

 Our RMM (remote monitoring management) solution also offers live alerts to prevent major malfunctions and even remote controls to fix the issues remotely in some cases.
 The RMM interface provides overarching visibility of your onsite energy assets to monitor all of the equipment simultaneously.
-Using the real-time data collected, the twin is made more accurate both by increased data volume, and AI-enhanced analytics and insights.
+Using the real-time data collected, the twin is made more accurate both by increased data volume, analytics, and insights.

 Using our solution to track these sites’ performance over time, we were able to come to a number of conclusions.
 Though some regions experienced high grid availability (up to 98.5% of the time), many still experienced frequent outages (up to nearly 10 times a day).
 Though most sites averaged between 60-80% availability, they still suffered 6 outages a day.